davjfish/helper_files/linux.md

 - `du -sh [filelocation1] [filelocation2] ...| sort -h` view list of dirs and their sizes; sort by file size and summarize dirs
 - `uname -m`
 - `free -m` check memory usage
+- `find DIR_NAME -type f | wc -l` count all the files in a directory, recursively

 ### Steps to reformat a flash drive [https://www.wikihow.com/Format-a-USB-Flash-Drive-in-Ubuntu](https://www.wikihow.com/Format-a-USB-Flash-Drive-in-Ubuntu)
 - this is assuming your device is called `sdc`